robbrobb/Hydroknecht/README.md

 iconic look for the Hydroponicsystem, also the stability is bad with huge towers so we decided to print it.
 You need to achange a few things in prusa slicer.
 Prusa did a great Blog post about this theme.
 Here is  a link to it .
 [Blog Post](https://blog.prusaprinters.org/watertight-3d-printing-pt1-vases-cups-and-other-open-models_48949/)
 Also a great way to get water safe results is epoxy resin.
 It is a bit anoying to handle but it works good for make your reservoir water safe.
 The best options to smooth it with chemicals like acetone.
-More Information about Water safe 3d prints are in the helpful blo post from prusaprinters.
+More Information about Water safe 3d prints are in the helpful blog post from prusaprinters.

 <h3> Electronics </h3>